Book your Spring Early Bird Package now!

 Applicants submitting the Coalition Application or Common Application will respond to one of the following prompts in 400 words or fewer.

 Engaging with others in meaningful conversations about important issues can be intimidating and challenging, and the Yale admissions committee knows this.
-Nevertheless, we have all experienced standing up for what we believe in some capacity, so scroll through your memory to identify a time when you had an uncomfortable conversation with friends, family, or even mere acquaintances.
+Nevertheless, we have all experienced standing up for our beliefs in some capacity, so scroll through your memory to identify a time when you had an uncomfortable conversation with friends, family, or even mere acquaintances.
 Maybe you engaged your grandparents in a conversation regarding the Black Lives Matter movement.
 Were you able to clearly communicate your perspective?
 What did you take away from the discussion?
 Perhaps you learned that one of your friends was a passive supporter of an organization that you vehemently disagree with.
 How did you broach the subject and what was the outcome of your conversation?
 You don’t need to have changed someone’s mind (or your own!) to impress admissions here.
-You just need to show that you’re not afraid to stand up for issues you care about and engage with those who may have different opinions than you.
+You just need to show that you’re not afraid to engage with those who may have different opinions than you.
 College will present you with a plethora of opportunities to meet and interact with people who are very different from you, so show Yale that you’re game to learn, listen, share, and grow.

 We try our best to make sure our guides are as up to date as possible, but we still recommend confirming each prompt and word count with the school in question.